Housing-Insight-Sept-2021

 Demand

-In April, the median loan-to-value ratio (LTV) constituting the “typical” Texas conventional-loan mortgage dropped from 87.6 a year ago to 83.8.
-The debt-to-income ratio (DTI) declined from 36.9 to 34.4, while the median credit score jumped 18 points in the last year to 757.
-The LTV and DTI for GSE borrowers also decreased from 86.5 and 35.9 last April to 85.7 and 35.3, respectively.
+In August, the median loan-to-value ratio (LTV) constituting the “typical” Texas conventional home loan dropped from 87.8 a year ago to 84.3.
+The debt-to-income ratio (DTI) declined from 37.1 to 35.2, while the median credit score jumped 12 points in the last year to 752.
+The LTV and DTI for GSE borrowers decreased from 85.5 and 35.5 last August to 85.2 and 36, respectively.
 Overall improved credit profiles reflect the fact that only the most qualified housing applicants are able to outbid their competition for their desired homes amid exceptionally tight inventories and robust demand.

 Prices

-The Texas Repeat Sales Home Price Index accounts for compositional price effects and provides a better measure of changes in single-family home values.
-Texas’ index corroborated substantial and unsustainable home-price appreciation, soaring 14.8 percent YOY.
-The metric skyrocketed 38.4 percent in Austin, followed by North Texas with 18.2 and 16.2 percent home-price appreciation in Dallas and Fort Worth, respectively.
-San Antonio posted a 15.4 percent annual hike, while Houston’s index registered double-digit growth for the first time since the series started in 2014, elevating 11.4 percent.
-Increasing home prices pressure housing affordability, particularly in an environment of low wage growth.
+The Texas Repeat Sales Home Price Index accounts for compositional price effects and corroborated substantial home-price appreciation as the index hovered near a series maximum, gaining 18.2 percent YOY.
+The metric skyrocketed 36.1 percent in Austin, followed by North Texas with annual home-price appreciation at 22.9 and 20 percent in Dallas and Fort Worth, respectively.
+San Antonio posted a 17.2 percent annual hike, while Houston’s index registered double-digit growth for five consecutive months, elevating 14.9 percent.
+Rapid price growth outpaced wage gains, adding additional pressure to housing affordability.

 Single-Family Forecast

 The Texas Real Estate Research Center projected single-family housing sales using monthly pending listings from the preceding period (Table 1).
-Only one month in advance was projected due to the uncertainty surrounding the COVID-19 pandemic and the availability of reliable and timely data.
-Texas sales are expected to recover 2.9 percent in June after two consecutive monthly declines.
-The metric is estimated to rebound 5.3 and 5.2 percent in Austin and San Antonio, respectively, with more moderate increases of 3.0 percent in DFW and 2.2 percent in Houston.
-Sales through the first half of 2021 should surpass activity during 1H2020, but the rate of growth has decelerated.
-On the supply side, inventory should improve slightly, possibly reaching a trough, with the forecast predicting a rise in both active and new listings.
-Constrained inventory has curbed sales during the past few months.
+Only one month in advance was projected due to uncertainty surrounding the COVID-19 pandemic and the availability of reliable and timely data.
+Texas sales are expected to tick down 0.3 percent in October after rebounding this month.
+The metric is estimated to decline 5 and 0.5 percent in Austin and San Antonio, respectively, with additional decreases of 0.8 percent in Houston.
+Only sales in DFW are expected to remain positive, increasing 0.7 percent next month.
+Sales through September 2021 should accelerate relative to the same period in 2020, except in North Texas, where forecasts predict a 2.1 percent dip in transactions.

 Household Pulse Survey